 Finally, it’s got great festivals

-The NOS Alive line-up this year features festival must-sees Alt-J, Metronomy, Django Django, James Blake, Jessie Ware and Disclosure, alongside big-hitters Muse and Mumford and Sons.
-Compact and pretty (the site edge runs along the coastline, with the masts of local boats visible over revellers' heads), it's an easy-going event, catering to fans of music, comedy and raving alike.
+Compact and pretty (the site edge runs along the coastline, with the masts of local boats visible over revellers' heads), the NOS Alive is an easy-going event, catering to fans of music, comedy and raving alike.
 There are few cities in the world where you'll find ancient grandeur and bang-up-to-date beats coexisting, making Lisbon a good option for anyone who fancies themselves a classy festivalgoer– or who at least wants to pretend they are for a weekend.